Angleito/BluefinAIAgentTrader/README.md

 3. Confirm the trade using Perplexity AI chart analysis
 4. Apply risk management rules to determine position size and risk parameters
 5. Execute the trade on Bluefin Exchange if confirmed
+6. Set stop loss and take profit orders
-6. Track performance and generate visualizations
+7. Track performance and generate visualizations
-7. Log all activity and track performance metrics
+8. Log all activity and track performance metrics

 ## Trading Parameters